souhardya-ece/RISC-V-Reference-SoC-Tapeout-Program-week1/README.md

 ## Day 5
 ### Optimization in synthesis
-if is priority logic(mux).
-Bad coding will lead to a inferrd latch(incomplete if).
+if is priority logic(mux:-2:1).
+Bad coding will lead to a inferrd latch(incomplete if).In case statement(mux:-4:1) the variable in register type.
+In complete case also will lead to infarred latch. use default